RandyRomero/sortMyRecentPhotos/README.md

 # sortMyRecentPhotos
-Small script to sort photo from folder by date and extentention (under constraction)
+Small script to sort photo from folder by date and extentention.

 This as s script for sorting out my photos.
 I have a folder, that gets all the new photos and videos from my smartphone.